johnshearing/ElectricalSafety/README.md

         Equipment Grounded machine with the other hand then current would pass through your heart and you would likely die.
     -   If you have bare feet with one foot near the grounding rod and another foot further away from the grounding rod then your feet would be at different voltages and current would flow through your body and you could die.
-    -   If you were to touch the hot machine while standing on the ground with bare feet then electical current would pass through your heart as it travels from hand to foot and you would likely die.
+    -   If you were to touch the hot machine while standing on the ground with bare feet then electrical current would pass through your heart as it travels from hand to foot and you would likely die.

 -   What would happen if you touched a 120 volt wire to a metal chassis which is Equipment Grounded?